What is Occupational Therapy?

 Why pursue your degree at Loma Linda University?

 Occupational therapy is skilled treatment that helps individuals achieve independence in all facets of their lives.
 It gives people the "skills for the job of living" necessary for independent and satisfying lives.
 Services typically include:

-- Customized treatment programs to improve one's ability to perform daily activities
+- Customized treatment programs to improve one's health and ability to engage in meaningful daily activities

 - Comprehensive home and job site evaluations with adaptation recommendations

 "Occupational therapy practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional, and physiological effects of illness and injury."

 An occupational therapist enters the profession with a master's degree.
 Students must complete supervised clinical internships in a variety of health-care settings and pass a national examination.
 Most states also regulate occupational therapy practice.

 Occupational therapists may be employed in a variety of settings including school systems, hospitals, rehabilitation centers, long-term care facilities, behavioral health clinics, pediactric practices, and community- based organizations.